Memorization, Emergence, and Explaining Reversal Failures: A Controlled Study of Relational Semantics in LLMs: Result 2: Can autoregressive LMs learn relational word logical semantics, and when?

 \paragraph{Task 2 (small-$L$ study).} To isolate the effect of model depth, we additionally evaluate shallow models with $L\in\{1,2,3\}$.
 Unless stated otherwise, we fix $K=10$ and sweep $N$, reporting both $\text{Q}_{\text{Logic}}$ and $\text{Q}_{\text{ICL-C}}$.

 \paragraph{Task 3 (layer-wise analysis).} For prompts in $\text{Q}_{\text{ICL-C}}$ (e.g., ``A is the father of B. B is the son of \underline{ }''), we extract, at each layer $l$, the next-token logit, softmax probability, and rank of the correct first token.
-We then compute layer-wise means over 1{,}800 prompts. (full setup are provided in the appendix~\ref{sec:detail_layer_wise_analysis})
+We then compute layer-wise means over 1{,}800 prompts. (the full setup is provided in appendix~\ref{sec:detail_layer_wise_analysis})